-- 1. Stud size

-- 2. Penetration range 6.4 to 9.5 mm (1/4 to 3/8 in)
+- 1. Stud size 2.
+Penetration range 6.4 to 9.5 mm (1/4 to 3/8 in)

 - 3. Track lug height

 - 4. Track belt thickness

-- Never stud a track that has not been approved for studs.
-Approved tracks can be identified by a stud symbol (see illustration) molded into the track surface. - Studs should only be installed in the locations indicated by molded bulges in the track surface. - Never stud a track with a profile of 35 mm (1.375 in) or more. - The number of studs installed must always perfectly match the pattern of molded bulges in the track. - Always consult the traction product manufacturer's installation instructions and recommendations before having your dealer install studs and runners.
+- Studs should only be installed in the locations indicated by molded bulges in the track surface. - Never stud a track with a profile of 35 mm (1.375 in) or more. - The number of studs installed must always perfectly match the pattern of molded bulges in the track. - Always consult the traction product manufacturer's installation instructions and recommendations before having your dealer install studs and runners.
 It is very important to follow the torque specifications for the stud bolts.